airshipit/hostconfig-operator/docs/Overview.md

 * Reconcile on failed nodes, based on reconcile period - feature available from ansible-operator
 * Current support is available to perform `sysctl` and `ulimit` operations on the kubernetes nodes.
-Also any shell command that needs to be executed on the nodes.
+* Any shell command that needs to be executed on the nodes can use the `exec` config option.
 * Display the status of each Hostconfig CR object as part of the `kubectl describe hostconfig <name>`
 * We have also added an anisble role to execute the